iryan0702/chibiBot/README.txt

-Before executing the program, a node modules need to be installed with:
+Before executing the program, node modules may need to be installed with:
-`npm install canvas`
+`npm install canvas` – canvas module for all the drawing `npm install prompt-sync` – module for user input through terminal (missing dependencies may differ on different computers, most should be resolved with `npm install [missing module name]`)

 The program can then be run using node.js using the command: